stats

 ];

-hydro.analyze.stats.runMonteCarlo({data: testData})
+hydro.analyze.stats.runMonteCarlo({data: testData});

-(static) runSimulation(data) → {Number}
+(static) runSimulation(params, args, data) → {Number}

-Generates a random simulated number when run with a dataset
+Generates a random simulated number when run with a dataset.

 Parameters: